 The Best Places to Exchange Money:

-Obtain a small amount of foreign currency at a local bank for immediately use upon arrival, take a credit card ( preferably with no foreign transaction fees) and a debit card (with no foreign transaction fees).
+Obtain a small amount of foreign currency at a local bank for immediately use upon arrival, take a credit card (preferably with no foreign transaction fees) and a debit card (with no foreign transaction fees).
 Use the credit card for major purchases or charges and use the debit card for all other purchases or needs.
 If possible use ATM’s that are inside a bank building (these are all over Europe, but not so common in some other countries).
 Always notify your bank or credit card company that you are traveling abroad and make copies of your credit cards.
-Also, keep a copy the phone numbers to call if lost or stolen and keep them in a safe place, but not on your person when out and about.
-You can also leave a copy with a trusted relative at home.
+Also, keep a copy of the phone numbers to call if your credit cards are lost or stolen.
 Check with your bank (if it is a major US Bank), they might have partner banks in other countries that allow you to use the debit card to withdraw currency with no fees.